lgeorgieff/ccbuild/README.md

                           "checkFs" which is responsible for checking whether specified files are included in the defined compilation units.
+ --disable-caching        Don't cache results of compilation units.
+Using this
+                          option may increase the run time of the ccbuild process.
+ --cache-location PATH    Set the location of the caching data.
+The default path
+                          is $CWD/.ccbuild/.

 ccbuild exits with the return code 0 in case of successful compilation(s) this includes warnings as well.
 In case of compilation errors and file verification